toniotelli/apache-websocket/test/README.md

 ## Testing

-Compile and install the `mod_websocket_echo` example module (see the main project README for instructions).
-The test script assumes the module is listening at `ws://localhost/echo`; if this is not correct for your system, modify `fuzzingclient.json` to point to the correct URI.
+Compile and install the `mod_websocket_echo` example module (see the main project README for instructions), include (or copy-paste) the `test.conf` snippet from this directory in your server config, and restart your server.
+(Note that the test suite assumes the server is running at `ws://localhost`.)

 Then, from this directory, run